HIPAA Violations: Understanding the Risks and Penalties

 2. Device theft

 Medical data is a prized target for cybercriminals and a significant threat to patient privacy.
-Healthcare institutions frequently encounter device theft, which is among the most common ways that PHI is lost.
+Healthcare institutions frequently encounter device theft.
+As a result, PHI gets into the wrong hands.

-When devices such as mobile phones, laptops, or USBs are lost or stolen, it can expose sensitive data, making it vulnerable to cyber crimes such as medical fraud and identity theft.
+When devices such as mobile phones, laptops, or USBs fall victim of theft, it can expose sensitive data, making it vulnerable to cyber crimes such as fraud and identity theft.

 • Ensure that the devices have strong encryption with strong passwords